arunzone/prospection-exercise/README.md

 * UI status will display INVALID if any violation count is greater than zero
 * Error handling and message display
 * Any additional empty lines considered as Rule #6 violation
+* Didn't extract into stateless ui components for better testability, because of time constraint

 ##  Production ready
 Monitoring